-Feeling great leaving the treatment room but the pain, and loss of range of motion would shortly return.
+They were feeling great leaving the treatment room but the pain and loss of range of motion would shortly return.

 Just Strengthening Muscles And Hoping For The Best

-As their progress stalled and the pressure increased, I then changed tact and went down the strengthening route.
+As their progress stalled and the pressure increased, I then changed tactic and went down the strengthening route.

 Trying to get them stronger and hoping for the best.

 The problem was these guys were already strong.

 Doing all the Nordics, all the eccentrics and still no progress.